 The Executive Social Media Gap

-Less than a third of companies today use social media to support their corporate strategy and risk management practices, according to new research conducted by Stanford University’s Rock Center for Corporate Governance, the Center for Leadership Development and Research at the Stanford Graduate School of Business, and The Conference Board.
+Less than a third of companies today use social media to support their corporate strategy and risk management practices, according to new research conducted by Stanford University’s Rock Center for Corporate Governance, the Center for Leadership Development and Research at Stanford GSB, and The Conference Board.

 In a report titled “What Do Corporate Directors and Senior Managers Know about Social Media?” the authors detail the results of a survey of more than 180 senior executives and corporate directors of North American public and private companies.
 The findings reveal a disconnect between companies’ understanding of social media and the actions they are taking to apply it to their business.
 The report appears in the latest Directors Notes published by The Conference Board.

-"Companies appreciate the potential that social media can have to transform all aspects of their business: branding, reputation, communication, outreach, and identifying strategic risks," says Professor David F. Larcker of the Stanford Graduate School of Business and lead author of the study.
-"They also realize the serious threats that it can pose.
-They're just not doing very much about it."
+“Companies appreciate the potential that social media can have to transform all aspects of their business: branding, reputation, communication, outreach, and identifying strategic risks,” says Professor David F. Larcker of Stanford GSB and lead author of the study.
+“They also realize the serious threats that it can pose.
+They’re just not doing very much about it.”

 “The world has changed, and consumers, employees, and stakeholders now expect to engage with companies and their brands through social media,” says Matteo Tonello, managing director of corporate leadership at The Conference Board.
 “That is why we are so pleased to be partnering with Stanford to support this research and help our membership better understand these evolving platforms.”

 Conducted this summer, the survey included CEOs, senior executives, and directors across all major industries in the United States and Canada.
 Unlike most surveys on social media, which rely on a demographic of mostly young practitioners, the survey sample included only representatives from the highest levels of their respective organizations, with the average age of survey respondents in the mid-50s.
 Key findings include: